Brian Cox – Por Que Precisamos Dos Exploradores

 But it's a famous picture, not because of

-Mas é uma foto famosa, não por causa
+Mas é uma imagem famosa, não por causa

 the beauty and majesty of Saturn's rings,